-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+• What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-The Sub-Fund commits to reduce the investment universe by at least 20%.
+The Sub-Fund does not commit to reduce the scope of the investments by a certain minimum rate.

-What is the policy to assess good governance practices of the investee companies?
+• What is the policy to assess good governance practices of the investee companies?